OrNixz/bookshelf-api/README.md

 `server.js`: Starts the server and configures it as needed.
 Initializes an HTTP server with a framework such as Hapi.

 `routers.js`: Specifies the app's routes.
-This file translates HTTP methods and endpoints (GET, POST, PUT, DELETE, etc.) to the proper handler functions in `handler.js`.# bookshelf-api
+This file translates HTTP methods and endpoints (GET, POST, PUT, DELETE, etc.) to the proper handler functions in `handler.js`.